Accessorizing the Dungeon

 UPDATE: Purchased a set of Mantic Dungeon Doors from eBay Seller Troll Hoard Games to use as move-able end caps for those pesky open spaces when the modular tiles don’t perfectly align. (which is never, in my experience) Whittle and daub more chunks of insulation, fast and dirty pjs on the doors, and the dungeon is ready for a proper delving.
 Enjoy.

-3 thoughts on “Accessorizing the Dungeon
+3 responses to “Accessorizing the Dungeon”

 1. Thanks.
 You’re absolutely right; it’s not until I put in those mini-scale details that it started to look ‘right’.
 I have a hunch I’ll keep adding to it over time.
 Little here, little there.
 The trick is to avoid fiddly bits that snap easily.